Las Vegas Raiders vs. Chicago Bears NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Raiders stats and trends

-- Las Vegas' games this year have hit the over on two of four set point totals (50%).
+- Las Vegas' games this year have gone over the total in two out of four opportunities (50%).

-- Las Vegas is 2-1 against the spread and 3-0 overall this season when the team notches more than 22.8 points.
+- When Las Vegas records more than 22.8 points, it is 2-1 against the spread and 3-0 overall.

-- When Las Vegas churns out more than 350 yards, the team is 2-1 against the spread and 3-0 overall.
+- Las Vegas is 2-1 against the spread and 3-0 overall when the team churns out more than 350 yards.

-- The Raiders have three giveaways this season, while the Bears have six takeaways.
+- The Raiders have turned the ball over three times this season, three fewer than the Bears have forced (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Las Vegas' matchup with the Bears.